niksouy/Azure-Webserver/README.md

 <br />
 <h2></h2>

-⬇️Step-6: Guaranting High-Availability through deploying a Load Balancer and a redundant webserver (IP 10.0.0.5) for the 2 webservers
+⬇️Step-6: Guaranting High-Availability through deploying a Load Balancer and a redundant web server (IP 10.0.0.5) for the 2 web servers
 <br />
 <br />
 1. Created a load balancer in the resource group I created in Step-1.
 <img src="https://i.imgur.com/X9J44EV.png" height="80%" width="80%" />
 <br />
 <br />
-2. Added frontend Public IP to the LoadBalancer since it's a gateway for the webservers and my URL, alicyber.blog, will be assigned to this valid IP; therfore, it should be routable from anywhere on internet and by anyone.
+2. Added front-end Public IP to the LoadBalancer since it's a gateway for the webservers, and my URL, alicyberblog.info, will be assigned to this valid IP; therefore, it should be routable from anywhere on the internet and by anyone.
 <img src="https://i.imgur.com/lWyIt72.png" width="80%" />
 <br />
 <br />